VaccinationNevada

 Journal of American Vet Med Association (June 2020)

-As an analogy, once the barn door is open and the virus takes hold in the wild population, it will be nearly impossible to close the door again.
-Because there is no USDA-approved vaccine, pet owners, breeders, vets and rescue groups are scrambling to improve biosecurity.
-Many domestic rabbit owners are pushing for federal and state approval that would allow veterinarians to purchase and import the proven RHDV2 vaccines nationwide from France or Spain, anticipating the spread and the delay to order & import the vaccine once a case is confirmed in their state.
+From 2020 to fall of 2021 there was no USDA-approved vaccine, so pet owners, breeders, vets and rescue groups were scrambling to improve biosecurity while hoping for federal and state approval that would allow veterinarians to purchase and imported the proven RHDV2 vaccines from France or Spain.
+State animal health boards slowly began allowing vets to import the vaccine once a case was confirmed in their state.
+But this delay from confirmation to ordering to shipping to hosting a clinic created long delays.

 ©2021 by Peacebunny Island / Peacebunny Foundation